Shafiq-and-Company/boxd-events/README.md

 ## Brand Kit - Johnny Ive Minimalism

-BOXD embodies the design principles of luma.com, or lu.ma
+BOXD embodies the design principles of luma.com, or lu.ma.
+We're limiting our colors to black, white, and everything in between

 ### Minimalist Design Principles